leonw774/lreng/README.md

 ## Usage

+`gcc` and `make` is required to build the program, and optionally `emscripten` if you want to build the web playground.

-Download this repo and run `make main` to build the program and then:
+Download this repo and run `make main` and then:

 ```
 ./lreng {code_file_path} [-d]